- A lot of users have been enquiring on multiple forums about the Tablet mode in Windows 11.

 With the OS still in the early phase and some major changes in the mode, confusion around it was expected.
 Go through the following sections to know all there is about tablet mode.

-How to enable Tablet mode in Windows 11?
+How to turn on/off the Tablet mode in Windows 11?

 While there was a built-in option to enable the Tablet mode in Windows 10, it’s missing from the latest iteration.
 However, it in no way means that Microsoft has discontinued the feature in Windows 11.

-The mode still works in Windows 11.
-The only change being that the OS automatically detects whether a touch-enabled display is available and the right settings in order.
+The tablet mode still works in Windows 11.
+The only change is that the OS automatically detects whether a touch-enabled display is available and the right settings in order.

-For 2-in-1 laptops, while the touch-screen feature works just fine under normal use, rotating the screen all the way back enables the Tablet mode.
-Here’s how you got to position the laptop for the mode to kick in and the necessary changes to appear.
+2. For 2-in-1 laptops, while the touch-screen feature works just fine under normal use, rotating the screen all the way back enables the Tablet mode.

-But, how do you identify when the tablet mode is enabled?
-Just look at the Taskbar icons and as soon as they space out a little, Windows has switched modes.
+4. To check whether tablet mode is enabled, you need to look at the Taskbar icons.
+As soon as they space out a little, you will know that Windows has switched modes.

 Gone are the days when you had to manually enable the Tablet mode, with the latest iteration automatically switching between the two.
 Windows 11 has, no doubt, revolutionized the way you use the device.